wwarthen/RomWBW/Source/Doc/Applications.md

 To rename the file "XXX.DAT" to "YYY.DAT" on a FAT filesystem, you could use a command like "FAT REN 2:XXX.DAT 2:YYY.DAT".

-To delete a file "XXX.DAT" on a FAT filesystem in director "FOO", you would use a command like `FAT DEL 2:\FOO\XXX.DAT`.
+To delete a file "XXX.DAT" on a FAT filesystem in directory "FOO", you would use a command like `FAT DEL 2:\FOO\XXX.DAT`.

 To make a directory called "FOO2" on a FAT filesystem, you would